fictionco/fiction/@docs/getting-started/introduction/index.md

     </tr>
   </tbody>
 </table>

-## Other Important Information

-If you're considering Factor, then you'll probably want to know a bit about the philosophy and approach behind the software.

-### Built by Fiction
+### The Backstory

 Factor was created as an internal framework for building our own apps at [Fiction.com](https://www.fiction.com).

-We started in 2017, building an application for renting monthly homes.
-In this process, we made MANY mistakes around new technology; continually getting fooled by the large marketing budgets of big corporations or venture funded companies.
+We started in 2017, building an application for renting monthly home, similar in approach to Airbnb.
+In this process, we made *many* mistakes around new technology; continually getting fooled by the large marketing budgets of big corporations or venture funded companies.

-After wasting many months reading technical documentation, debugging, reinventing the wheel, and discovering undisclosed limitations of proprietary services; we decided we needed to formalize our software approach and build something simple and standard, based on the best philosophical ideas from the last 50 years of software development.
+After wasting many months reading technical documentation, debugging, reinventing the wheel, and discovering undisclosed limitations of various services; we decided we needed to formalize our software approach and build something simple and standard, based on the best philosophical ideas from the last 50 years of software development.

 With that, we started building Factor.

+Prior to Fiction, we were the founders of a web tools company called [PageLines](https://www.pagelines.com), that built frameworks, plugins and themes for WordPress.
+We were successful with this, serving over 58,500 paying customers and shipping over 210,000 live websites.
+In building Factor, we've used all this experience--including innovations, mistakes, successes and failures--to build something that we think will deliver you outstanding results now and in the future.

+### Next Steps

+Now that you know a little about Factor, and what it can do for you, you probably want to [install it](./install) or read about it's [core concepts and architecture](./core-concepts).

 ### Software Philosophy